sibredcat/capstone/README.md

 - Project report

 - Folder containing submission files

+- kaggle_scores.csv - contains scores from private leaderboard on Kaggle

 The datasets required for the project can be downloaded at: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data